Last updated March 26, 2020.

 - Entry screening has been implemented at international ports of entry in almost all countries; persons with history of travel to a risk location will be detained and isolated or quarantined based on symptom status.

 Limited information is available on the severity and period of transmissibility of this virus.
 Transmission occurs via inhalation of airborne respiratory droplets from an infected person, direct or indirect contact with contaminated surfaces, or via direct contact with an animal source (possibly pangolins).
+Transmission from persons that do not appear ill may occur, although most transmission is from household members and other close contacts.

 - Close contact with ill-appearing persons or persons diagnosed with COVID-19 (especially high risk)